-1. The quantum connection is unattenuated.
-In Minkowski 4-space there is no distance between any two points on the null cone - therefore the complete wavefunction occupies just one location in Minkowski 4-space.
-Since the quantum connection has no distance to travel, it is unattenuated.

-- 2. The quantum connection is discriminating.
+- 1. The quantum connection is unattenuated.
+In Minkowski 4-space there is no distance between any two points on a null cone therefore the complete wavefunction occupies just one location in Minkowski 4-space.
+Since the quantum connection has no distance to travel, it is unattenuated. - 2.
+The quantum connection is discriminating.
 The complete wavefunction lives on a null cone in Minkowski 4-space, and everything on the null cone is entangled with (occupies the same location as) everything else.
 In general the wavefunction cannot interact nonlocally with wavefunctions on other null cones, since they are spatially separated in Minkowski 4-space.
-(As we shall discover later, however, wavefunctions separated in the 4-brane can occupy the same location in a higher dimensional space.) - 3.
+(As we shall discover later, however, wavefunctions separated in the 4-brane can occupy the same location in a higher dimensional space, representing a deeper mechanism of entanglement.) - 3.
 The quantum connection is faster than light (instantaneous).
 Since the entire wavefunction adheres to its null cone, there is no distance for the quantum connection to travel.
-Therefore it works instantaneously.
+Therefore it operates instantaneously.